mkhardy/Plaid/README.md

 # Plaid
 Plaid Test

-Here are the resulkts from my plaid take home homework,
+Here are the results from my plaid take home homework,